VertebrateResequencing/wr/.docs/dep-granularity/spec.md

 As an operator, I want `wr manager status` to say the manager is starting rather than lie about it, in both daemonized and foreground modes.

-Today, during the window: the daemonized path finds a pid file, fails to connect, and `die()`s with "supposed to be running with pid N, but is non-responsive" (`cmd/manager.go:511`); the `-f` path has no pid file at all and prints "stopped".
-Both are wrong, and inconsistent with each other.
+Today, during the window: the `-f` path has no pid file at all and prints "stopped", which is what this section fixes.
+The daemonized path finds a pid file and `die()`s - **not**, as this text originally said, with "supposed to be running with pid N, but is non-responsive", but with "could not read token file;
+has the manager been started?", because `connect` reads the token before `reportManagerStartupStatus()` is ever reached and E1 moved the token write to publication (measured 2026-08-26; see `.docs/dep-granularity/scale-gate.md`).

+**That daemonized-path behaviour is expected and must not be changed** (operator decision, 2026-08-26): `wr manager status` is only expected to work once `wr manager start` says the manager has started, because during the window the manager is meant to look as though no start has been attempted.
+Making the pid-file branch consult the sidecar would undo E1.
+So the branch this section actually improves is the no-pid-file one, and the `cmd/manager.go:511` call in the pid-file branch is unreachable dead weight.

 In `managerStatusCmd`, before either of those outcomes, read the sidecar via the existing `currentManagerDBUpgradeStatus` (`cmd/manager.go:883`), which combines